RobNoveloper/noveloper-standards/README.md

 - The frontend and API are deployed separately
 - Environment variables control API connections
-- Testing GitHub integration with Vercel (Updated: April 9, 2025)
+- Testing GitHub integration with Vercel (Updated: April 9, 2025 at 19:50)
+- Added Vercel Protection Bypass for Automation

 ## Contact